Hey, it’s Mark from MarksInsights.

 But with the Dumb Money System, you’re trading time for money every single time.
 There’s nothing passive about it.

 Matt also keeps referencing AI, but doesn’t tell you how it’s actually being used.
 Is AI assigning the tasks?
 Completing them for you?
 Helping you earn more?
 No clue.
 The whole thing feels like it’s been dressed up in trendy tech buzzwords to make something very basic sound like the next big thing.
+According to TechRadar AI is being useful in helping companies be more efficient but that doesn’t make it a silver bullet like Matt claims.

 If you’re like me, you probably want to know before diving in: where’s the money coming from?
 Who’s paying you to do these tasks?
 And most importantly, why?
 Because if you can’t follow the money, it’s hard to believe the earnings are sustainable or even real.
 And right now, Dumb Money System isn’t making any of that clear.